-What is the Agile Manifesto?
 The Agile Manifesto is a document written up by a group of 17 developers called the Agile Alliance.
 It details four key values and 12 principles that software developers should adhere to for their work.
-It’s important to note that the Agile Manifesto doesn’t prescribe
+It’s important to note that the Agile Manifesto doesn’t prescribe a specific methodology or framework.
+Instead, it proposes a mindset that software developers should adopt.

 The 12 agile principles Along with the four values of the Agile Manifesto, there are 12 principles you need to be aware of.
 These principles go into a little more detail and expand upon the four values.
 Let’s take a look: Agile Principle 1 “Our highest priority is to satisfy